Nonprofits are not traditional businesses.

 They serve a higher purpose.

-But a strong brand identity may be even more important for nonprofits than for regular companies.
+But a strong brand identity can be even more critical for nonprofits than for regular companies.

 So, what is a brand in the nonprofit world?
 Schwartz defines a nonprofit brand as: